samooth/spaceautobase/examples/external-pointer-pattern/README.md

 ## Motivation

-When using an spacebase that need to synchronize large amounts of data, if the data is appended by writers and used to create the view, the spacebase can quickly grow in size due to the writer data being copied into the view.
+When using an spaceautobase that need to synchronize large amounts of data, if the data is appended by writers and used to create the view, the spaceautobase can quickly grow in size due to the writer data being copied into the view.
 This can slow down indexers by requiring them to processing large amounts of data.

 ## Solution

-To avoid this, writers can append a block which includes a pointer to find the data outside of the spacebase.
+To avoid this, writers can append a block which includes a pointer to find the data outside of the spaceautobase.
 This way data isn't duplicated between the writer and the view.

 ## Example